otakuchi/CSE517a_Application_Project/milestone_1/README.md

 ===========
 A linear classifier is used to to classify the 11 possible kind of movements: walking, falling, lying down, lying, sitting down, sitting, standing up from lying, on all fours, sitting on the ground, standing up from sitting, standing up from sitting on the ground.

-Method
+File
 ===========
-The "DataProcessing.m" file contains two parts.
+The "DataProcessing.m" file contains three parts.
 The first one is to change the tag identificator (010-000-024-033,020-000-033-111,020-000-032-221,010-000-030-096) into four categorical index (1,2,3,4).
-The second one is my try to just keep some patial dataset with motions that are of significant distinction from one another (1:walking, 4:lying, 6:sitting, 7:standing up from lying, and 9: sitting on the ground.)
+The second one is to organize the dataset and organize it as a "data.mat" file.
+Third part is formulate the data that can be read by the libsvm package and then train and test the classification result using a linear kernel in libsvm package.

 Potential Challenge
 ===========
-Some of the motions are quite similar.
+1. Some of the motions are quite similar.
 For example, "standing up from sitting" and "standing up from sitting on the ground".
-In addition, since this is a time-series dataset, a possible challenge would be how to retrieve time-series information from  the (x,y,z) coordinates and formulate it as a machine learning feature.
+2. This is a time-series dataset, a possible challenge would be how to retrieve time-series information from  the (x,y,z) coordinates and formulate it as a machine learning feature.
+3. The time-series coordinate records are not of the same length for all of the subjects.
+Moreoever, for a specific subject, the data of each motion is of different length of duration as well.

 Resources used
 ===========